internet4000/radio4000/README.md

 with any Firebase database instance.

-To run your own firebase instance, in the file `radio4000/config/environment.js` you will have to update the the key `ENV.firebase.databaseURL` to the URL of your instance as provided by Firebase.
+To run your own firebase instance, in the file `radio4000/config/environment.js` you will have to update the key `ENV.firebase.databaseURL` to the URL of your instance as provided by Firebase.